Kwame 2.0: Human-in-the-Loop Generative AI Teaching Assistant for Large Scale Online Coding Education in Africa: Conclusion

-We are also grateful to ETH for Development (ETH4D) whose funding enabled the development of the SuaCode platform.
-We are also grateful to Deloitte Switzerand whose funding allowed us to provide scholarships to learners to take SuaCode's “Introduction to Programming” course and also enabled the implementation of Kwame 2.0.
+We are also grateful to ETH for Development (ETH4D), whose funding enabled the development of the SuaCode platform.
+We are also grateful to Deloitte Switzerland, whose funding allowed us to provide scholarships to learners to take SuaCode's “Introduction to Programming” course and also enabled the implementation of Kwame 2.0. \end{credits}